 10 health issues that can be caused by bad dental care

 One of the main reasons that you should go to the dentist is because looking after your dental health is a critical barrier to protection.
 To prevent greater health complications as a result of your teeth and gums.
-The mouth is a primary entrance into the body, bacteria from the mouth can easily get into the bloodstream and cause infection and inflammation.
+The mouth is a primary entrance into the body, allowing bacteria into the bloodstream, which can cause inflammation and infection.
 Here are 10 health issues that could arise from bad dental health.

 1. Cardiovascular Disease

-If gums are inflamed due to bacteria it can cause periodontal disease and that bacteria can get into the bloodstream causing a build-up of plaque.
+Gum inflammation can cause periodontal disease, especially if the inflammation is caused by bacteria.
+These bacteria can also get into the bloodstream which can cause a build-up of plaque.
 It can result in the hardening of the arteries which is very serious.
 That can lead to blood flow issues and heart blockages, increasing the likelihood of a heart attack.

 Bad bacteria and other substances coming from the gums can kill brain cells leading to potential dementia.
-Research has shown that dementia or Alzheimer’s disease can result from gingivitis when the bacteria in the mouth enters the nerve channels or bloodstream.
+Alzheimer’s Disease or Dementia have been researched with a link shown to gingivitis, which is caused when bacteria from the mouth enters the bloodstream or nerve channels.